TAMULib/mod-data-migration/README.md

     "feefineTypeLabels": {
       "1": "Overdue (migrated-do not use)",
-      "2": "Lost item replacement (migrated-do not use)", "3": "Lost item processing (migrated-do not use)" },
+      "2": "Lost item replacement (migrated-do not use)", "3": "Lost item processing (migrated-do not use)", "6": "Lost item replacement (migrated-do not use)", "7": "Lost item processing (migrated-do not use)" },
     "feefineOwner": {
       "AMDB": {